 ABOUT THE ROLE

-You will be working as part of a dynamic team that provides day to day support and case management for young people aged 16 to 24 years, who are homeless and residing in our short term (twelve week) crisis accommodation program.
+You will be working as part of a dynamic team that provides day to day support and case management for young people ,18-24, who are homeless and residing in our short term (twelve week) crisis accommodation program.

-The Residential Youth Caseworker will offer individualised support for young people to mitigate the impact of immediate accommodation emergency, in addition to case-management, casework and post follow up support to residents in the houses, enabling young people to increase their capacity to a more sustainable pathway for permanent living arrangements.
+The Caseworker will offer individualised support for young people to mitigate the impact of immediate accommodation emergency, in addition to case-management, casework and post follow up support to residents in the houses, enabling young people to increase their capacity to a more sustainable pathway for permanent living arrangements.

-You participate in a 24/7 roster, including sleep-over shifts at two houses in South West Sydney working closely with young people to support the development of their independent living skills, training and employment, as well as social skills and community engagement activities.
+You shifs will be part of a 24/7 roster, including sleep-over shifts at two houses in South West Sydney working closely with young people to support the development of their independent living skills, training and employment, as well as social skills and community engagement activities.
 In addition you will participate in supporting the household routines and day-to-day tasks as required.